Signs of Bulimia

 Bulimia (or bulimia nervosa) is a serious mental illness.
-It can affect anyone of any age, gender, or background.
+It can affect anyone of any age, gender, ethnicity or background.
 People with bulimia are caught in a cycle of eating large quantities of food (called bingeing), and then trying to compensate for that overeating by vomiting, taking laxatives or diuretics, fasting, or exercising excessively (called purging).
-Early intervention offers the best chance for a rapid and sustained recovery from bulimia.
+Treatment at the earliest possible opportunity gives the best chance for a fast and sustained recovery from bulimia.

 It’s normal for people who aren’t suffering from an eating disorder to choose to eat a bit more or “overindulge” sometimes.
 This shouldn’t be confused with a binge eating episode.
 Binge eating is often a way to cope with difficult emotions; someone may feel driven to binge eat if they’re feeling stressed, upset or angry, for example.
 During a binge, people with bulimia don’t feel in control of how much or how quickly they’re eating.
 Some people also say that they feel as though they’re disconnected from what they’re doing.
 The food eaten during a binge may include things the person would usually avoid.
-Episodes of bingeing are often very distressing, and people may feel trapped in the cycle of bingeing and purging.
+Episodes of binge eating are often very distressing, and people may feel trapped in the cycle of bingeing and purging.
 People with bulimia place strong emphasis on their weight and shape, and may see themselves as much larger than they are.

-If someone’s symptoms don’t exactly match all the criteria used to diagnose bulimia – for example, if the binge/purge cycles don’t occur as frequently as may be expected – they might be diagnosed with OSFED (other specified feeding or eating disorder).
+If someone’s symptoms don’t exactly match all the criteria used to diagnose bulimia – for example, if the binge/purge cycles don’t happen as often as may be expected – they might be diagnosed with OSFED (other specified feeding or eating disorder).
 OSFED is as serious as any other eating disorder and it’s just as important that people suffering with it get treatment as quickly as possible.

-There are many different reasons that someone might develop bulimia, and many things that can be contributing factors.
+There are many different reasons that someone might develop bulimia, and many factors that can contribute.
 It’s important to remember that eating disorders are often not about food itself, and treatment should address the underlying thoughts and feelings that cause the behaviour.